sygnaltech/webflow-util/docs/webflow-forms/webhook/index.md

 - Use `zapier` for Zapier webhooks.

-- Use `success` for all other webhooks.
+- Use `other` for all other webhooks.

 Each will behave slightly differently in how it processes the response, since each webhook service does responses differently.
 See notes above.